Lee Carseldine

-Lee Andrew Carseldine (born 17 November 1975) is a retired professional Australian cricketer.
+Lee Andrew Carseldine (born 17 November 1975) is a retired professional Australian cricketer, entrepreneur and media personality.

 Education

-Carseldine has a Masters in Applied Finance from the Queensland University of Technology.
+Carseldine has a Masters in Applied Finance and a Masters of Business Administration (MBA) from the Queensland University of Technology.

 Sporting career

 Carseldine played 132 matches for the Queensland Bulls in all formats, with 2298 runs from 47 first-class games and 1529 runs from 59 one-day games.

 Carseldine's back stress fractures and degenerative disc problems forced him into retirement in 2004 after 24 first class games.
 He made a comeback in November 2007, playing for the Bulls in Sheffield Shield, FR Cup, and Twenty20 matches.
 He also earned a spot in the Rajasthan Royals Indian Premier League side.

 Carseldine retired from first class cricket in 2011 and continued to freelance himself in the T20 format which saw him play in the Bangladesh Premier League and KFC Big Bash until 2012.
 Upon retirement he joined the Australian Cricketers Association as a Past Player Welfare and Game Development Manager.